 After selecting the genes that were consistently expressed in all samples 635 samples, we ask whether some of those 85 targets are differentiated expressed rejection and non-rejection states in 384 posttransplant samples from GSE175718 study.
 We performed Kruskal-Wallis H-test to helps us identify genes with significant differences in expression across non-rejection, ABMR and TCMR (Sup table 1) .
 The genes AKT2, ANKRD11, BTG1, CYLD, EWSR1, FUS and PRRC2C have p-values less than 0.05, indicating their expression levels were significantly different among the outcomes.
 We exclude them from the set of housekeeping genes candidates.

 Since the previous test doesn’t guarantee equivalence of the 78 remaining candidates, we perform the Two-One-Side-Test (TOST) with the non-parametric Brunner-Munzel test to verify if the 78 genes have Cohen’s d effect size less than 0.3 (Sup table 2).
-Only the genes AP2B1, CCNI, FBXO7, GUK1, UBB, UBXN6, VPS28, YBX3, MT-CO1 have significant adjusted p-value less than 0.05 for this equivalence test (Fig 2G)
+Only the genes AP2B1, CCNI, FBXO7, GUK1, UBB, UBXN6, VPS28, YBX3, MT-CO1 have significant adjusted p-value less than 0.05 for this equivalence test (Fig 2G).
 In sum, a total of 9 genes are considered for validation in the Microarray platform (AP2B1, CCNI, FBXO7, GUK1, UBB, UBXN6, VPS28, YBX3 and MT-CO1).

 Validation of the set of genes in Microarray